- What is the Bitcoin Halving?

 Ex-Goldman Sachs hedge-fund manager Raoul Pal, recently claimed Bitcoin’s price could hit $1 million before the next halving event in 2024.

 But take any prediction on the Internet with a spoonful of salt.
-John McAfee, for example, made a lot of noise with a $1,000,000 bitcoin prediction but soon backed out once proven wrong by the test of time.
+John McAfee, for example, made a lot of noise with a $1,000,000 Bitcoin prediction but soon backed out once proven wrong by the test of time.

-In a pure vacuum where only basic market forces and mathematics prevailed, Bitcoin’s price would go up after a halvening because of scarcity, but the reality is far more complicated than that.
+In a pure vacuum where only basic market forces and mathematics prevailed, Bitcoin’s price would go up after a halving because of scarcity, but the reality is far more complicated than that.
 In lieu of us jumping into a rabbit hole here, feel free to shoot us an email if you’d like us to go into greater detail in another article.

-Regardless of its impact on price, the Bitcoin halvening is a unique piece of digital asset history.
+Regardless of its impact on price, the Bitcoin halving is a unique piece of digital asset history.
 By sheer resilience, Bitcoin has proven countless doubters and antagonists wrong.
 Each successful milestone of its programming keeps Bitcoin on its path to being a resilient, decentralized, and global means of exchange and store of value.

 The halving doesn’t require much, or any action, on your part.
 If you hold the digital asset, it’s worth your while to develop a more intimate understanding of how it works.
 Learning this unlocks the flood gates to better understanding global monetary policy in an increasingly more tech-enabled, a crucial lesson given the current economic conditions.